wp-plugins/katalyst-video-plus/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically import video from video hosting providers to your website.
+Automatically import and embed video content from video hosting and streaming providers to WordPress.

 == Description ==

-Automatically import video from video hosting providers to your website.
+Katalyst Video Plus enables automatic content syncing between a video content or streaming provider and WordPress.

+**Who is using Katalyst Video Plus?**
+Take a look at some of the best sites in the [Katalyst Video Plus Showcase](http://katalystvideoplus.com/showcase/ "Katalyst Video Plus Showcase").

+**Extensions**
+Katalyst Video Plus has free and premium extensions to expand functionality.
+All officially approved extensions can be found in the [Katalyst Videos Plus Add-ons](http://katalystvideoplus.com/extensions/ "Katalyst Videos Plus Add-ons") section.

+**More Information**
+Visit the Katalyst Video Plus website for more information on [Katalyst Videos Plus](http://katalystvideoplus.com/ "Katalyst Videos Plus").

 Must be used with KVP provider plugins to interact with hosting providers.